MENU

 RORO ship

-– a ship that carries vehicles –
+– a ship that transports vehicles –

-– Ships that transport resources –
+– a ship that transports resources –

 Oil tanker